wp-plugins/codeblocks/readme.txt

 == Changelog ==

-= 1.0.2 (current) =
+= 1.1.0 (current) =

-* Fixed an issue with Codeblocks hooks incorrectly named
+* Merged ACF Plugin dependency with Codeblocks

 = 1.0.1 =

 * Fixed an issue with CodeMirror dependencies
 * Fixed an issue with PHP Language highlighting

 = 1.0 =